akjayant/Analysis-of-Codeforces-Data/readme.md

 1. Data Collected can be found in ./Data
 2. Files related to primitive features are in PrimitiveApproach
 3. Files related to tree similarity are in TreeSimilarityApproach
+4. Files related to Doc2Vec and Tokenization and notebook having model on Country vs Coding Style